-To perform a high-precision \mw measurement, we rely on a deep understanding of both the experimental and theoretical sources of systematic uncertainty.
+Our measurement relies on a deep understanding of both the experimental and theoretical sources of systematic uncertainty.
 The muon momentum scale (the largest source of uncertainty in the measurement) is calibrated to a few parts per hundred-thousand by using a sample of dimuon decays of the \JPsi resonance.
 Muons from \PgUa meson and \PZ boson decays are used for independent validations.
-Although the \ptmu distribution is sensitive to \mw, it also depends on the theoretical modeling of the \ptw distribution and on the parton distribution functions (PDFs), which describe the momentum distributions of the quarks and gluons inside the protons.
+The predicted \ptmu distribution depends on the theoretical modeling of the \ptw distribution and on the parton distribution functions (PDFs), which describe the momentum distributions of the quarks and gluons inside the protons.
 The PDFs strongly affect the \PW boson polarization and, hence, the kinematic distributions of the decay leptons~\cite{Manca_2017}.
-To minimize the dependence of our \mw measurement on the uncertainties in modeling the \PW boson production, we aggregate selected data and simulated \wmn events into a highly-granular three-dimensional distribution depending on \ptmu, \etamu, and \qmu, where $\etamu = -\ln\tan (\theta/2)$ is the muon's pseudorapidity, $\theta$ is the polar angle of the muon with respect to the beam line, and \qmu is the muon electric charge.
-The three-dimensional distribution is divided into 48 \etamu bins from $-2.4$ to 2.4 and 30 \ptmu bins from 26 to 56\GeV, besides two bins in \qmu ($+1$ or $-1$).
+To minimize the impact of these uncertainties on our measurement, we aggregate selected data and simulated \wmn events into a highly-granular three-dimensional distribution depending on \ptmu, \etamu, and \qmu, where $\etamu = -\ln\tan (\theta/2)$ is the muon pseudorapidity, $\theta$ is the muon polar angle with respect to the beam line, and \qmu is the muon electric charge.
+This distribution is uniformly divided into 48 \etamu bins from $-2.4$ to 2.4, 30 \ptmu bins from 26 to 56\GeV, and two bins in \qmu ($+1$ or $-1$).
 The \mw value is extracted from a binned maximum likelihood fit to this distribution, using template shapes for the signal and background processes.